 1. Portugal

-Portugal is ranked as the third safest country in the world by the Global Peace Index.
 If you want to retire in a safe destination, where you could also get a home for a fraction what you could afford in North America and enjoy a low cost of living… this is the place to be.

 Still, crime rates, harassment, and discrimination are low in Portugal.
 Even catcalling is illegal.

-If you are concerned about getting pickpocketed while using public transport, you could opt to not get in buses that are too crowded or choose to use uber.
+If you are concerned about getting pickpocketed while using public transport, you could opt to not get in buses that are too crowded or choose to use Uber.

 Statistics show that crime in the already-safe Portugal is falling steadily, and this can be attributed to several factors, including an increase in police during the busy summer months.